 Where To Buy

 You can buy kanpyo unseasoned or seasoned at most Asian and Japanese grocery stores.
-The seasoned version tends to be much sweeter, but it’s one less hassle to cook down the dried strips.
+The seasoned version tends to be much sweeter, but cooking down the dried strips is one less hassle.

 How To Store

-Like any dried food, store unseasoned or seasoned kanpyo in a cool and dark place like a pantry.
-Seal the bag well once opened.
+Store unseasoned or seasoned kanpyo like any dried food in a cool, dark place.
+Close the bag well once opened to avoid moisture.
 Keep seasoned kanpyo in the refrigerator once opened and use it quickly.

 Health Benefits

-Kanpyo is rich in minerals, calcium, dietary fiber, potassium, and iron.
-Like other dried foods such as kiriboshi daikon, the drying process concentrate its nutritional value.
-Low in calories and high in fiber, it is also great for diets and said to aid digestion.
+Kanpyo is rich in calcium, dietary fiber, potassium, and iron.
+Like other dried foods, such as kiriboshi daikon, the drying process concentrates its nutritional value.
+Low in calories and high in fiber, it is also great for those on weight-loss diets, is said to aid digestion by increasing good bacteria in the gastrointestinal tract in the intestines and suppressing the rise of cholesterol.

 Wish to learn more about Japanese cooking?
 Sign up for our free newsletter to receive cooking tips & recipe updates!
 And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram.